dataplayground/ci/README.md

 Getting familiar with concourse ci
 ===========================

-This are my steps familiarizing with the latest concourse ci.
-I generated the project at https://github.com/dataplayground/restSimple using the activator: `activator-service-container-tutorial`
+This are my steps familiarizing with concourse ci.
+I generated the source-project at https://github.com/dataplayground/restSimple using the activator: `activator-service-container-tutorial`

 Now I try to set up a simple CI / CD pipeline.